-You want to create a new module for Centreon or to adapt an existing one?
-You're at the right place!
+Do you want to create a new module for Centreon or adapt an existing one?
+You're in the right place!

 An empty module template can be found inside Centreon's repository

 NOTE: Main documentation is directly stored in the dummy repository

 You should know that Centreon contains a page dedicated to the installation and uninstallation of modules